hackbrightacademy/tech-interview-prep/readme.md

 ## 🔮 Where can I find practice questions?

-There are lots of online resources with practice questions but it's difficult for us to vet the quality of those resources.
-So, while we can't recommend a particular resource, we *can* provide practice questions of our own.
+There are lots of online resources with practice questions, which vary in quality and relevance.
+To help give you a sense of what to look for, we have collected some problems for you below.
+Most are written by Hackbright and a few are selected challenges from other resources.

-Be aware that these questions **are not representative** of the types of code challenges you'll *actually* encounter during the interview.
-Also, a code challenge can vary in difficulty from person to person — a question that you think is easy might be hard for someone else (and vice versa).
-So, we **can't guarantee that you'll pass the interview if you complete these questions.**
+You won't encounter these *exact* questions in our interviews.
+However, we recommend them so that you can practice "algorithmic thinking" and problem-solving with code.
+Working through these questions should help you gauge how comfortable you feel recalling and applying programming basics.

-The good news is that we also can't guarantee that you *won't* pass the interview if you aren't able to solve these questions 😁.
+Keep in mind that code challenges can vary in difficulty from person to person — a question that you think is easy might be hard for someone else (and vice versa).
+So while we can't make any guarantees, if you are able to solve problems similar to the ones below, there's a good chance you'll do well in our interview.

 #### Our practice questions